suttar2/suttar2/README.md

 Hiya!
-I'm John Crops - JavaScript, Web Development, Game theory, and Dogs Currently learning - Javascript.
+I'm John Crops - I'm interested in JavaScript, Web Development, Game theory, and Dogs Currently learning - Javascript.
 JSON, Node.js through www.theodinproject.com

 Looking for a junior developer position to absorb new information and the chance to work on some functional web tools.